Partly Sunny With High Near 30

 Today

 Partly sunny, with a high near 30.
-South southwest wind 5 to 7 mph becoming north northeast in the morning.
+Southwest wind 6 to 9 mph.

 Tonight

+A 20 percent chance of snow after 3am.
+Mostly cloudy, with a low around 15.
+East northeast wind 6 to 9 mph.

+A 30 percent chance of snow.
+Mostly cloudy, with a high near 29.
+East northeast wind 6 to 8 mph.

-Mostly cloudy, with a low around 19.
-South wind around 6 mph becoming north in the evening.
+A 30 percent chance of snow, mainly before midnight.
+Mostly cloudy, with a low around 14.
+Northeast wind 8 to 10 mph becoming northwest after midnight.

+Partly sunny, with a high near 23.
+Breezy, with a west wind 7 to 15 mph, with gusts as high as 22 mph.

+Partly cloudy, with a low around 3.
+West southwest wind 9 to 13 mph.

 Saturday